 Litmus Architecture #

 Vocabulary primer.
-This page drops a lot of names into one diagram.
-If you haven't seen them yet: product and station are YAML definitions; sidecar is the per-test YAML carrying limits / sweeps / mocks; verify / context / logger are three of the 20 pytest fixtures Litmus adds — the common per-test entry points (see reference/litmus-fixtures); characteristic is a measurable property on a product; capability is what an instrument can do.
+This page packs several concepts into one diagram.
+If you haven't seen them yet: part and station are YAML definitions; sidecar is the per-test YAML carrying limits / sweeps / mocks; verify / context / measure are three of the pytest fixtures Litmus adds — the common per-test entry points (see reference/litmus-fixtures); characteristic is a measurable property on a part; capability is what an instrument can do.

 flowchart LR